vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 ## So how _do_ I protect my email list?!

 Well, ideally Sendy would release a patch that fixes this issue.
-Then you'd just have to update your installation and you'd be good to go!
+Then you'd just have to update your installation and you'd be good to go! **If you're an affected Sendy user who wants a patch for this vulnerability, you can email [hello@sendy.co](mailto:hello@sendy.co) to say you want this too**.
+Feel free to link this post as a reference - the more support we can get, the better.

 In case Sendy doesn't release a fix soon, here's how you can modify your Sendy installation yourself to fix this: